Elevation: 6,937 ft

 Prominence: 2,397

-Climbing and access information for this peak is on Pages 63-64 of the book.
+Climbing, access and historical information for this peak is on Pages 63-64 of the book.
 The Moose Creek Butte area has been a mythical area from me ever since I learned about the area from Sheldon Bluestein 30 years ago.
 Mythical because of its Shangri-La type remoteness and reported beauty.
-A big thanks to Dan Saxton for providing the following report and photos which significantly update the information in the book.
+A big thanks to Dan Saxton and Daniel Coulter for providing the following trip reports which significantly update the information in the book.
 USGS Scurvy Mountain

 I climbed the Moose Creek Buttes from the Moose Creek drainage to the north where Road #5440 ends.
 It is pure bushwhacking up the North Ridge of Point 6415 with some sections brushier and some more open.
 The ridge of Point 6415 is sharp and needs to be side-hilled on the east side.
 Then it’s a straight shot up to the summit ridge of the Butte.
 A simple Class 3 move is required to reach the summit.
 There are no signs whatsoever of human impact.
 It’s a very remote summit.
 Excellent views!
 You really get a feel for the deep canyons and rugged country of northern Idaho on this peak.